alexandercerutti/passkit-generator/examples/cloudflare-worker/wrangler/README.md

 Along with this, we needed to setup a different `webpack.config.js` and tell wrangler where to find it, through `wrangler.toml`.

 Also, we needed to install `url-loader` to load static assets (model files from models folder).
-Better ways to achieve this might be available (like [Durable Objects](https://developers.cloudflare.com/workers/runtime-apis/durable-objects), maybe).

-To "conclude", we needed to set `type = "webpack"` on the top of `wrangler.toml`, as per [the documentation](https://developers.cloudflare.com/workers/cli-wrangler/webpack).
+Lastly, we needed to set `type = "webpack"` on the top of `wrangler.toml`, as per [the documentation](https://developers.cloudflare.com/workers/cli-wrangler/webpack).

-Other details can be found inline as code comment.